Detox From Alcohol or Other Substances

 A medically supervised detox may be necessary if you or your loved one has seriously been abusing any substances, like drugs or alcohol, or has a been taking a drug or medication for an extended period of time.
 A medical detox is the safe and effective way to begin recovery from a drug or alcohol addiction.
 The first step in any recovery process is to stop taking or using the addictive substance.
-Not only is this difficult for those who are dependant on drugs and alcohol because of their addictive properties, but it can also be extremely dangerous for the person’s health.
-There are many painful and unpleasant withdrawal symptoms associated with stopping the use of any substance being abused.
+There are many painful and unpleasant withdrawal symptoms associated with abruptly quitting any substance.
 In some cases, these symptoms and side effects of withdrawal can be life threatening and result in death, if not the drug use is not stopped correctly.

 Which Substances Warrant Detox?

 Not everyone that enters addiction treatment necessarily needs to go through a medical detox.
 It all depends on the substance that was abused and how long this abuse had been going on, among other determining factors.
 Withdrawing from certain substances can be deadly in some cases.
 When the body has become dependent on a substance, it often times can no longer function without it.
 This may lead to organ failure, respiratory issues and heart complications.
 Do not try to go through the detox process alone before seeking professional advice on treatment.

 In general, someone will usually require detox if he or she is addicted to one of the following substances:

 - Opioids (Oxycodone, Hydrocodone, Fentanyl, etc.)